nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 330
 00:18:15,537 --> 00:18:19,879
-[SPEAKER_02]: Before he went to the video on Friday, he said that the bottom line was 9-9.
+[SPEAKER_02]: Before he went to the video on Friday, he said that the bottom line was 99, I forgot what the top one was.

 331
 00:18:19,859 --> 00:18:23,912